 Sikava - Stakeholders health and welfare register for swineherds in Finland

 Sikava is a health classification register for pig farms in Finland.
 It was founded 2003 by slaughterhouse companies in order to replace the separate health classification systems, which were run by different slaughterhouse companies.
 Then the most important thing was to separate farms with different health status to organize animal transport logistics.
 All these classification systems were put together into one voluntary national register, which was named Sikava.
 It is run by Animal Health ETT.
 The register works in Internet and it’s website address is www.sikava.fi.
 Five largest slaughterhouse companies in Finland are members of Sikava.
-The system covers now about 90% of the swine farms and about 97% of the production.
+The system covers now over 95% of the swine farms and about 97% of the production.